DuhanJishnu/NeuraNexus/python_server/README.md

 ## 📋 Overview

-The Python RAG Engine is the core AI component of the Ragnarok platform, providing sophisticated document processing, vector-based retrieval, and intelligent response generation.
+The Python RAG Engine is the core AI component of the NeuraNexus platform, providing sophisticated document processing, vector-based retrieval, and intelligent response generation.
 Built with Flask and modern AI libraries, it offers multiple pipeline modes for different use cases and security requirements.

 ## ✨ Features